Friedrich Ebert Jr.: Weimar Republic

+Nazi Germany

-In 1933, Ebert was arrested for illegal political activity and detained for eight months in various concentration camps, including Oranienburg and Börgermoor.
-In 1939, he was conscripted into the army.
-In 1940, Ebert worked at the Reichsverlagsamt (publishers' office).
+In July 1933, Ebert was arrested for illegal political activity and detained for eight months in various concentration camps, including Oranienburg and Börgermoor.
+In 1939, he was conscripted into the Wehrmacht, serving for nine months.
+After he was discharged in 1940, Ebert was forced to work in the packaging and shipping department of the Reich Publishing Office.
 Until 1945, he was under constant police surveillance.